 The actual speed of your transfer depends a great deal on the transfer company you choose to go for.
 Providers operate differently in terms of receiving, exchanging and sending money.
 The speed of transfer will depend on the efficiency of these processes.

-If speed is crucial for your particular transfer, then our money transfer comparison tool can help you work out which providers offer instant transfers at the lowest costs.
+If speed is crucial for your particular transfer, then our money transfer comparison tool can help you work out which providers offer instant transfers at the lowest costs and offer you the money transfer service that suit you needs.

 If you’re new to online money transfers, we’ve put together a list of top 10 money transfer companies to get you started.